axondeepseg/axondeepseg/docs/source/documentation.rst

 ``pip install --upgrade virtualenv``

-Once pip is installed, you have to choose a folder where you virtual environments will be stored.
+Once the module virtualenv is installed, you have to choose a folder where you virtual environments will be stored.
 We suggest to install them in your home directory.
 We will continue this guide assuming that we store the virtual environments in a directory in your home folder, but it is up to you to choose where you want to store them.